peteroupc/peteroupc.github.io/usage.md

 | (the) teachers | teachership, teacher corps, teacher body, body of teachers | |
 | use | employ, utilize, make use of | Verb. |
 | what's happening | what's going on, what's occurring. | Inspired by E. Bernal. |

+Another technique to try is to rewrite a text to avoid overused words as much as possible.

+<a id=Discouraged_Words></a>

+## Discouraged Words

 Emilio Bernal, in "Good usage prevents abusage", wrote of his concerns about, among other things, the overuse of _people_, _persons_, _members_, _day_, and _happen_, as well as the unnecessary repetition of words (e.g., _He is someone who is reliable_; _She wants what she wants_; _It'll happen when it'll happen_).
 His work formed the basis of many of the suggestions in the following table.